NetSPI/PowerUpSQL/scripts/README.md

-### Summary of 3rd Party Scripts
+### 3rd Party Scripts

 This folder contains scripts written by other authors which are used by some of the PowerUpSQL functions.
-Credits below.
+Summary below.

 	Author: Warren F. (RamblingCookieMonster)
   	Source: https://github.com/RamblingCookieMonster/Invoke-Parallel